-All my grandmother knew was that one day she would have a dog and the next day it would be gone.
+All that my grandmother knew was that one day she would have a dog and the next day it would be gone.
 My uncle would bring her another dog and, eventually, it too would vanish.
 All that would remain would be a pile of bones and teeth, if anything.

 After losing several dogs, including her favorite--a mutt she named "Pooch"--my grandmother decided that she didn't want any more dogs.
 Something terrible was happening to them and she no longer wished to play a part in their demise.
 She would now, well and truly, be all alone.